Stranger Things as Actual Play: Table Logic, Not Plot Logic

 Nobody asked what's inside the mill.
 Nobody asked who lives nearby.
 Now the village is on fire because the rogue stepped on a twig, the wizard “helped" with a “little spell," and the fighter decided the safest way to stop the guards was to push them into the granary and lock the door.
 The screams escalate and finally disappear behind the rustling and creaking of the trees as the party makes their getaway through the night.
 Success!

-Later, everyone swears the blaze was an accident and then tells the story for years as if it’s a cherished family holiday.
-Stranger Things carries that same emotional math: intense loyalty first, consequences later, jokes as the coping mechanism.
+Later, everyone swears the blaze was an accident and tells the story for years as if it's a cherished family holiday.
+Stranger Things carries that same emotional math: loyalty first, consequences whenever.

 Critics call this shallow characterization.
 Which… in the context of prestige drama, it absolutely is.